Blog

 Why should you create a will?

-Creating a will is an important step in securing your future and ensuring your wishes get honored after your passing.
+Creating a will, with a St. Louis estate planning attorney, is an important step in securing your future and ensuring your wishes get honored after your passing.
 Without one, the state decides how your assets are distributed, which may not reflect your preferences.
-A will gives you control over who inherits your property and simplifies the process for your loved ones during …
+A will gives you control over who inherits your property and simplifies …

 How do trusts work as part of an estate plan?